Azure-Samples/azure-ml-federated-learning/docs/provisioning/external-silos.md

     - If the default kube config and context do not point to the k8s cluster, then the `--kube-config` and `--kube-context` parameters can be used to specify the correct values.

-### C. Deploy the Azure ML extension on the k8s cluster
+### D. FL Admin deploys the Azure ML extension on the k8s cluster
-Detailed instructions for this phase, including current limitations, steps for verification or for slightly different use cases can be found [there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-kubernetes-extension?tabs=deploy-extension-with-cli).
+> Detailed instructions for this phase, including current limitations, steps for verification or for slightly different use cases can be found [there](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-deploy-kubernetes-extension?tabs=deploy-extension-with-cli).
 Here is a summary, which should be all you need.

-**This step should be run by the FL Admin.** The Azure CLI extension `k8s-extension` with version >= 1.2.3 is required.
+The Azure CLI extension `k8s-extension` with version >= 1.2.3 is required.
 It can be installed _via_ `az extension add --name k8s-extension`.

 To deploy the Azure ML extension on the k8s cluster, enter the following command.
 ```bash